 Over the course of the semester you will be asked to lead the discussion on one reading.
-The topics for these weeks are Grounded Theory, Case Study, Ethnography, Ethics and, Validity.
-For each of these weeks you will note that there are asterisked readings.
+The topics for these weeks include, but are not limited to, Grounded Theory, Case Study, Ethnography, Ethics and, Validity.
+For each of these weeks you will note that there are asterisked readings (\\).
 These are typically published illustrations of that qualitative modality.
-While I will assign a specific reading to you, you are welcome to replace it with a reading you are interested in or familiar with, so long as it illustrates the modality we are discussing that week.
 On the week you present the assigned reading you will be asked to take 15 minutes to summarize the article, critically evaluate it, and draw the links to the week's core readings.
-We will allot an additional 15 minutes of discussion for your presentation.
+We will allot an additional 15 minutes of class discussion for your presentation.
+Two students will present each week.